akiliuhk/AWS_lightsail/README.md

 # Objective
-this is a pre-defined AWS Lightsail script to provision instances for Rancher demo

-to kick start a Rancher demo environment for workshop.
+this is a pre-defined AWS Lightsail script to provision instances to kick start a Rancher demo environment for workshop.

 the script will provision 5 VM on Singapore ap-southeast-1 with ***medium size (2 CPU,4G RAM,80G SSD)*** and ***opensuse_15_2*** also tags namespace